How to Decrease Your E-Liquid’s Nicotine Level

 Once you get close to the bottom of the nicotine range, you will notice you have fewer options available in terms of nicotine content, but more options for flavors.
 Some manufacturers offer a 6, 4 and 2 mg spread, while others only offer 6 and 3 mgs.

 What do you do if you started at 6, stepped down to 3, but aren’t quite ready to drop to zero yet?
 The answer is mixing down.
-Basically, you can dilute you e-liquid on your own to achieve an extra step down on the ladder.
+Basically, you can dilute your e-liquid on your own to achieve an extra step down on the ladder.
 This can be done in a couple of different ways.
+Here are our suggestions on how to dilute vape juice.

 Some people simply buy a bottle of 3 mg liquid in their favorite flavor such as American Red Tobacco and then buy a second bottle of zero nicotine in the same flavor.
 This way you can add a few drops of zero nicotine liquid to your tank and work your way to a 50/50 mix that would be equivalent to 1.5 mg.
 Again, you can stop here for a few weeks and allow your body to adjust down once more.